maurotrb/mtsite/source/_posts/2014-01-30-photography-portfolio-site-a-new-project.markdown

 images is interesting for a portfolio site.

 ## What are the next steps?
-My plan are relatively simple.
+My plan is relatively simple.
 The first few steps of the project are:

 * setup a basic project structure on github with Hakyll and Foundation configured to generate a bare site (only home page)
 * prototype the web site with the main pages and navigation but without real photos